 At a glance

-Access to electricity in Niger more than doubled since 2000, but it is still limited to around 15% of the population.
-The country has a sharp rural urban divide, with urban access rates surpassed 60% in 2012 and rural areas mostly not electrified.
+Access to electricity in Niger more than doubled since 2000, but it is still limited to around 16% of the population.
+The country has a sharp rural urban divide, with urban access rates surpassing 60% in 2012 yet rural areas still mostly not electrified.
 Access to non-solid fuels is extremely limited and has not significantly progressed since 2000.

 Niger is a member of ECOWAS and, like the other countries of the region, is pursuing a coordinated regional effort in the implementation of the SEforALL initiative.
 With the support of the ECOWAS Centre for Renewable Energy and Energy Efficiency (ECREEE), the country is developing the SEforALL Action Agenda, as well as the national Renewable Energy and Energy Efficiency Action Plans.